xrdocs/telemetry/_tutorials/2016-08-15-configuring-mdt-for-tcp-dial-out-using-native-yang.md

 - The **destination-group** tells the router where to send telemetry data and how.
 The destination group in this configuration ("DGroup1") will send telemetry data to an IPv4 address (172.30.8.4) on port 5432 with a self-describing GPB encoding via TCP.

 - The **sensor-group** identifies a list of YANG models that the router should stream.
-In this case, the router has a sensor-group called "SGroup1" that will send interface statistics data from the IOS XR native YANG model for interface stats.
+In this case, the router has a sensor-group called "SGroup1" that will send interface statistics data from the IOS XR Native YANG model for interface stats.

 - The **subscription** ties together the destination-group and the sensor-group.
 This router has a subscription name "Sub1" that will send the list of models in SGroup1 to DGroup1 at an interval of 30 second (30000 milleseconds).